arras-energy/gridlabd-old/README.md

 ~~~

 The O and J flags for curl tells it to utilize the provided filename, otherwise you will have to manually name the file when you download it, and adjust the commands accordingly.

-## Flags
-The fast-install script offers a few select flags for selecting your install.

-`-b your-branch here` is used to select a branch, otherwise the install will default to the master branch.

-`-v #.#.#` is used to specify a specific version, and is used for when you want to use a past fast-install version.
-Otherwise, the script will default to the latest version of the branch being used.

-`-h` is your standard help, and will display these options when called.

 ### AWS EC2 Installation
 Use the AWS Ubuntu AMI to build gridlabd on AWS EC2.